A judge's gavel on an open book in a library.

 How to Find Unpublished Cases

-So cases not selected for publication are still useful, but the problem is they are not easy-to-find – after all, they are unpublished!.
-All published cases from the Colorado Court of Appeals are provided on the court’s web site, but unpublished cases are not, and must be requested manually.
+So, cases not selected for publication are still helpful, but the problem is they are not easy to find – after all, they are unpublished!
+All published cases from the Colorado Court of Appeals are provided on the court’s website, but unpublished cases are not and must be requested manually.

 Even for lawyers, it’s difficult – per Court of Appeals policy, unpublished decisions are not available in the legal databases we use for legal research.
 So when we receive a copy, it may feel like we’re swapping bootlegs – we get them from an attorney involved in the case, or we go through the hassle of requesting it from the court.
 (And special thanks to Denver appellate attorney Sharlene Aitken who takes the time to dig up unpublished family law cases and share them with the family law bar).

-We store on this site copies of all cases referenced in this blog, in the Colorado Family Law Guide, and the Military Divorce Guide.
+We store copies of all cases referenced in this blog, the Colorado Family Law Guide, and the Military Divorce Guide on this site.
 So clicking on the hyperlink in the case name will pull up the PDF of the case, whether it is published or not.

-PRACTICE TIP: Since an unpublished case cannot be easily found, if you cite one you should provide a copy fo the court and other party.
+PRACTICE TIP: Since an unpublished case cannot be easily found, if you cite one, you should provide a copy for the court and the other party.

 Why do Published Cases Matter?